Anirban-45/ForgeApp/README.md

 * Type `npm run start` or `npm start` to execute the App

 [N.B.] : The `In-progress` branch is accessible to all.
 And all the merges Should be done in that branch in order to get rid of any kind of mismanagement.
+All other necessary descriptions of the project can be found at [ForgeApp/package.json](./package.json)

 ###### @https://github.com/mahirashrafemad
 ###### @https://github.com/RaihanEvan